Responsibility for pre-teens and teenagers: what you need to know

 Level of maturity

 Some teenagers are more mature than others, and their ability to act responsibly varies from situation to situation.
-Think about your child’s skills when deciding whether he’s ready for responsibility.
-For example, a teenager who asks to go to the city with friends might be allowed to go if he has been responsible when going out with friends at other times.
+Think about your child’s skills when deciding whether they’re ready for responsibility.
+For example, a teenage child who asks to go to the city with friends might be allowed to go if they’ve been responsible when going out with friends at other times.

 Learning from experience

-Teenagers need the opportunity to work some things out for themselves.
-If there is no immediate danger, life can be an effective teacher too.
-This approach also has the benefit of giving you more time to manage and enjoy your own life.
-It gives your child the chance to show you how responsible she can be too.
+Teenagers need the opportunity to work out some things for themselves.
+If there’s no immediate danger, experience can be an effective teacher too.
+Experience gives your child the chance to show you how responsible they can be.
+It also gives them practice and confidence in making decisions.

 Level of risk